Written by Nic Bartolotta

 Massage - Massage is one of the few therapies that can significantly reduce the symptoms associated with DOMS.
 Not only does a massage feel good, but it also aids muscle recovery by reducing inflammation and promoting blood flow.
 In a 2017 meta-analysis, people who received a massage after an intense workout reported significantly less soreness than those who didn’t get a massage.

 - Use foam rollers - Foam rolling is a great way to simulate a massage.
 It’s perfect for prepping your muscles for a workout and cooling down post-exercise.
 Foam rolling is a form of self-myofascial release, improving blood flow, and releasing muscle tightness.
 This allows your muscles to perform at full capacity and helps reduce injuries.
 Post-workout, foam rolling with a muscle roller stick has been found to promote recovery and counteract DOMS.
 For best results, use a Rolflex Pro for two to three minutes, working on the day’s target muscle group.
+Other tools like massage guns & massage sticks can also be effective in certain cases.

 Benefits of Feeling Sore After Exercise